 Astro Drone - a crowdsourcing game to improve vision algorithms

-The Astro Drone game is part of a scientific crowd sourcing project.
-People who possess a Parrot AR drone can play the game, in which they are challenged to perform different space missions in an augmented reality.
+Astro Drone is part of a scientific crowdsourcing project.
+People who possess a Parrot AR.drone can play the game, in which they are challenged to perform different space missions in an augmented reality environment.
 The first release contains the training level, in which players learn to dock as well as possible to the International Space Station.
+The second level involves the Rosetta mission of ESA.
+In this level players have to navigate the Rosetta spacecraft to comet 67P/Churyumov–Gerasimenko, while avoiding space debris.
+When that part of the mission has been accomplished, the Philae lander must be released at the right moment and in the right direction, in order to land successfully on the surface of the comet.
 New levels will be added incrementally with new releases.
-Below you find a few screenshots of the first level of the game as well as a video.
+Below you find screenshots of the first and second level of the game.

 However, as mentioned above, the iPhone app is more than a game.
 Players can choose to contribute to a scientific crowd sourcing experiment that aims to improve autonomous capabilities of space probes, such as landing, obstacle avoidance, and docking.
 The app processes the images made by the AR drone's camera, extracting abstract mathematical image features.
 These features can neither be interpreted by humans, nor can the original image be reconstructed.
 However, the features can be used by robots to learn how to navigate in their environment.
 Players can join the experiment by going to the high score table.
 If they agree, the feature data is sent over the internet.

 Read the scientific description of the experiment to learn the details on the transmitted data.

 We are working on the following issues with the app: